norpchen/ProcessGCode/README.md

 	* Added ability to remove or pad comment lines
 	* Changed the way -m works internally
-	* Changed command line option --quote-comments to --quote-messages
+	* Changed command line option --quote-comments to --quote-messages May 28, 2013 -- version 0.8.6
+	* Added support for wait on first / all / none temperature setting commands
+	* Added option to report flow (extrusion vs travel) June 11, 2013 -- version 0.8.8
+	* Added support for slicing based on path type, layer, zheight or nth layer
+	* Added support for injecting subfiles at path, layer, zheight or nth layer ** Injected files have the z-coordinates stripped out in all move commands ** Filament position, head position, and feed speed are preseved around injected subfile ** Slicing or Injecting do not work well if the slicer does retraction.
+Disable retraction in the slicer and use the filament retraction option in this script after slicing / injection operations
+	* Addded filament retraction support
+	* Added option to remove header (everything before layer 1 is started)
+	* Added Z-height offset option